apache/hudi/rfc/rfc-72/rfc-72.md

 ## Abstract

 Some Spark performance optimizations are limited to only Spark's HadoopFsRelation.
-Currently, bootstrapped and MOR tables (as well as COW tables with schema evolution) cannot take advantage of these optimizations because they are implemented as custom relations.
+Currently, bootstrapped and MOR tables (as well as CDC, and COW tables with schema evolution) cannot take advantage of these optimizations because they are implemented as custom relations.

 Our proposal is to implement bootstrap, MOR, CDC reading as a file format so we no longer need custom relations.